ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 I plan on updating this repo with the new code for the bot only(not the gui) in the near future after a few bug fixes and documenting it.

 You can see how the auto jump/rum/plane jump/laydown functions work in this bot from the bottom of this old source code.
-I didnt really change anything in that reguard when I rewrote this with my friend @mabney11.
+I didnt really change anything in that reguard when I rewrote this with my friend @abneyma(who is also on github).

 # Directions for using source code
 They are explained in a readme file in the release zip.